Raven Family Resource

 If you would like to have your child participate in this program, please fill out this form.
 Be sure to indicate if you child has any food allergies.
 If your child has a food allergy, you as the parent are responsible for checking all food labels when the food arrives home.
 Royal Oak Schools, as well as Blessings in a Backpack, will not be held responsible for any accidental food allergen exposure.

-The remaining HAVEN’s Consent Training sessions for high school seniors have been rescheduled for March 13 & 17.
+This year ROHS is offering HAVEN’s Consent Training for high school seniors.
 HAVEN’s Consent Training program will occur during the school day and is designed to support young adults in the development of safe relationships by providing information to increase understanding of ethical/affirmative consent, effective bystander techniques, and how to respond and support a friend who has experienced sexual violence.
 The curriculum will be presented by skilled Prevention Education Specialists.
-All 12th-grade students will receive an email with their session date, time, and location next week.
-Please have them check their school email and Canvas for more details.
+Haven will be presenting to our 12th-grade students in February during the school day.

 As a reminder, MiStar is the official gradebook and Parent(s)/Guardian(s) can go to the MiStar Parent Portal to see up-to-date grades for their child.
 If you have any questions about your child's progress or would like to meet with your child's teacher, please connect with them directly to schedule a conference time.
 (ROHS Staff Directory)